the-ge/thege.hodgepodge.launcher/README.md

 ```

 > [!NOTE]
-> Note: the utility will attempt to install gettext if not already installed.
+> `./bin/i18n-extract` will attempt to install gettext if not already installed.

 ### 2. Create your language catalog file, if it does not already exist:
 ```sh